playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Request with authentication

-If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an [AuthScheme](api/scala/play/api/libs/ws/WSAuthScheme.html).
+If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an `AuthScheme`.
 Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NTLM`, and `SPNEGO`.

 @[auth-request](code/ScalaWSSpec.scala)